-The morning sun slanted down through the trees, flickering across his windshield, as he drove through the state park; it poured down steadily over the lake as he crossed the dam back into Diamond Park.
+The morning sun slanted down through the trees, flickering across his windshield, as he drove through

 He almost missed the turn he wanted.
 His apartment, the whole Bedford Mills complex, was on Barrett, so his habits were all set for that, but that wasn't where he was going this time.
 Instead he took the right fork onto Willow Street.